renich/greg/README.rst

     bundle
     bundle exec thin start

-If you're to deploy this for production, just configure `thin` so it uses sockets and consume the socket via `nginx`.
+If you're to deploy this for production, just configure `thin` so it uses sockets and consume the socket via `tengine`.
 We will arange for systemd to do this for us.

 So, first things first.
 We configure thin for this: